Mikael Ndjoli: Bournemouth

 In July 2016, Ndjoli signed his first professional contract to join the U21 team at Premier League club Bournemouth on an initial one-year deal and he was a part of the team which reached the 2017 Hampshire Senior Cup Final.
 Ndjoli progressed sufficiently during the 2017–18 season to win his only first team call-up for a FA Cup fourth round match versus Wigan Athletic on 18 January 2018 and he remained an unused substitute during the 3–0 defeat.
 After finishing the 2017–18 season with 30 goals for the U21 team, it was announced in May 2018 that Ndjoli had signed a new one-year contract.
-He spent 2018–19 away on loan and signed a new two-year contract at the end of the season.
-Ndjoli spent much of the COVID-19-affected 2019–20 season away on loan, but despite Bournemouth's relegation to the Championship, he did not win a call into a first-team squad during the first half of the 2020–21 season.
-On 1 February 2021, Ndjoli agreed a mutual termination of his contract and he departed Dean Court.

-Kilmarnock (loan)

 On 4 July 2018, Ndjoli joined Scottish Premiership club Kilmarnock on a half-season loan, which was later extended until the end of the 2018–19 season.
 He made 31 appearances and scored five goals during the season, with four of the goals coming in a four-game spell in late-July and early-August 2018.

-Gillingham (loan)

-On 26 June 2019, Ndjoli joined League One club Gillingham on loan for the duration of the 2019–20 season.
-He scored his first goal on his third appearance, with an injury time penalty in an EFL Cup first round match versus Newport County on 10 August 2019, but was almost immediately sent off for the first time in his senior career, for two bookable offences.
-Ndjoli's loan was ended on 8 January 2020, by which time he had made 18 appearances and scored three goals.

-Motherwell (loan)

-On 13 January 2020, Ndjoli returned to Scotland to join Scottish Premiership club Motherwell on loan until the end of the 2019–20 season.
-He made two substitute appearances before suffering an injury in training in mid-February.
-Ndjoli failed to win an further call-ups before the season was ended early due to the COVID-19 pandemic.
+After signing a new two-year contract at the end of the 2018–19 season, Ndjoli spent much of the COVID-19-affected 2019–20 season away on loan at League One club Gillingham and Scottish Premiership club Motherwell.
+He made 20 appearances and scored three goals across both spells.

+Despite Bournemouth's relegation to the Championship at the end of the 2019–20 season, Ndjoli did not win a call into a first-team squad during the first half of the 2020–21 season.
+On 1 February 2021, he agreed a mutual termination of his contract and he departed Dean Court.